 - Understanding of the world and your position in it

-A well-equipped theatre classroom/theatre will contribute more to educating the student than most realize.
-Access to adequate classroom and rehearsal space, manageable classroom sizes, correct and up to date technical equipment, scripts, costumes, props, materials for set construction, and technology for research and analysis will supplement classroom learning, and enable the teacher to meet standards in creating, performing, responding and connecting to theatre.
+A well-equipped theater classroom/theater will contribute more to educating the student than most realize.
+Access to adequate classroom and rehearsal space, manageable classroom sizes, correct and up-to-date technical equipment, scripts, costumes, props, materials for set construction, and technology for research and analysis.
+This access will supplement classroom learning, and enable the teacher to meet standards in creating, performing, responding, and connecting to theater.

-Theatre students need a designated performance space and time.
-Performances are summative assessments that show what knowledge and skills the student has acquired in the theatre classroom.
+Theater students need a designated performance space and time.
+Performances are summative assessments that show what knowledge and skills the student has acquired in the theater classroom.
 The space provided must be clean and safe for student performers and audience members to enjoy the performance.

 Educators can and should provide data as evidence of student learning.
-Theatre educators are required and equipped to teach national, state, and district level standards.
+Theater educators are required and equipped to teach national-, state-, and district-level standards.
 Clear and concise rubrics with clear definitions and measurable data should be compiled.
 Growth can be chartered and eventually proven in well-prepared products, which might range from performances to aspects such as analysis, script writing, and design.

 Utah High School Shakespeare Competition, scholarships available